Calculation Methods

 AHP Software pairwise comparison panel showing the final calculated priorities for Cost, Comfort, and Safety when the Approximate Eigen Vector method is selected.

-You can learn about this method from this article: https://medium.com/dlprodteam/the-ahp-pairwise-process-c639eadcbd0e
+You can learn more about this method from this article: https://medium.com/dlprodteam/the-ahp-pairwise-process-c639eadcbd0e

 Worked illustration of the Geometric Mean method for AHP: compute the nth root of the row product for each row, then normalize the resulting vector so its values sum to 1.

-Let's explain the process in detail.
-The left side of the above figure shows the original pairwise comparison matrix.
-Consider the first row "Cost" and get the product of the values of this row.
-The product of the values is 1 x 5 x 4 = 20.
-The geometric mean is the 3rd root of this product, which can be indicated by the symbol 20 ^ (1/3.0).
-In Excel, you will get it by the formula:
+The left side of the figure shows the original pairwise comparison matrix.
+For the first row, "Cost", multiply the row values: 1 x 5 x 4 = 20.
+The geometric mean is the third root of 20, written as 20 ^ (1/3.0).
+In Excel, you can calculate it with the formula shown below.

 Excel POWER formula used to take the cube root of 20 (the product of the first row 1 x 5 x 4) when calculating a geometric mean by hand for the AHP example.